-Kenosha Housing Authority is a public housing agency in Kenosha, Wisconsin that participates in the Section 8 Housing Choice Voucher program.
+Kenosha Housing Authority is a Public Housing Agency in Kenosha, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Kenosha Housing Authority serves Kenosha.